sass/sass/doc-src/SASS_CHANGELOG.md

   `--sourcemap=file` can be passed on the command line to force all URIs to Sass files to be absolute.

+* To guarantee that a sourcemap will be portable, `--sourcemap=inline` can be passed to include the full source text in the sourcemap.
+Note that this can cause very large sourcemaps to be generated for large projects.

 * `@extend` can now extend selectors within selector pseudoclasses such as `:not` and `:matches`.
 This also means that placeholder selectors can be used within selector pseudoclasses.
 This behavior can be detected using